bmwcca/chapter-wordpress-theme/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 == Changelog ==

+= 1.9.9.6 - 2018/01/19 =
+* Fix: Embedded URLs (that are on their own line) in post content shows in the excerpt
+* Update: Remove dependence of "Show Thumbnail" to "Format" setting, of "Show Taxonomies" to "Content Type" setting
+* Dev: Prevent the global $post to be changed while processing the View shortcode in content of a post
+* Tweak: Small CSS update

+= 1.9.9.5 - 2017/11/16 =
+* Update: Only `do_shortcode()` in the post content, text widget if the View shortcode was not done
+* Update: Small CSS update for the Collapsible list

 = 1.9.9.4 - 2017/11/01 =
 * Fix incompatibility with WordPress 4.8.3: No posts found in non-English languages sites
 * Tweak: Update and add some texts in Add/Edit View page, Settings page
 * Tweak: remove .mo file, rename .po file to .pot file

 = 1.9.9.3 - 2017/09/25 =
 * Compatible Fix: "Sort by" feature always returns a same order, when the "Intuitive Custom Post Order" plugin is in used